marinasundstrom/yourbrand_new_old/docs/local-development.md

 * .NET SDK 8
 * Docker desktop

+## VS Code extensions

+Run the ``install-vscode-extensions.sh`` script to install some useful extensions, like _Restore Terminals_.

+**Restore Terminals** will make it easier for you to start up all services locally by automatically creating a terminal window for each of them.

 ## Run dependencies in Docker

 To start the database and other [dependencies](dependencies.md), run this: